nbmadharia/Heart-Disease-Predictor-and-BMI-/README.md

 with only features associated with them.
 KNN tries to find similarities between predictors and values that are within the dataset.

 ## Model Accuracy 88%
+## Note: use data from heart.csv to test the model.

 ## About Dataset: (source: https://www.kaggle.com/ronitf/heart-disease-uci)
 We have many columns like: